 Completed or likely to complete 12 months rotatory internship

-Provisional or permanent registration certificate issued by Medical Council of India (MCI) or State Medical Council (SMC)
+Provisional or permanent registration certificate issued by the Medical Council of India (MCI) or State Medical Council (SMC)

 Most recommended branches under Doctor of Medicine (MD) medical degree

-General Medicine – Internal Medicine commonly known as General Medicine is a specialty in medical field dealing with the prevention, diagnosis and treatment of adult diseases.
+General Medicine – Internal Medicine commonly known as General Medicine is a speciality in the medical field dealing with the prevention, diagnosis and treatment of adult diseases.
 Physicians specializing in internal medicine is also known as Internists or Physicians.
-These Internists are skilled in management of patients who have multi-system disease process.
+These Internists are skilled in the management of patients who have multi-system disease process.
 The internists or physicians care for the hospitalized and ambulatory patients and also plays an important role in teaching and research.

-Anatomy – Anatomy is the very branch of medical science which deals with the study of the structure of living beings along with the entire system, organs and tissues.
+Anatomy – Anatomy is a branch of medical science which deals with the study of the structure of living beings along with the entire system, organs and tissues.
 The discipline of anatomy is divided into microscopic anatomy and macroscopic anatomy.
 Macroscopic anatomy or Gross Anatomy is the examination of an animal’s body parts using unaided eyesight, while the Microscopic anatomy involves the use of instruments in the study of tissues and various structures and also the study of cells.

 Master of Surgery (MS)